- eCommerce Conversion funnel explained

-The customer journey is a precise overview of every step a lead takes on their way to becoming a paying customer, whereas the marketing funnel is a model that organizations use to sell to leads at various phases of the buying cycle.
+The customer journey is a precise overview of every step a lead takes on their way to becoming a paying customer.
+In contrast, the marketing funnel is a model that organizations use to sell leads at various buying cycle phases.

 Gabriella is a Digital Content Writer and Marketer with a zeal for all things WordPress.
 When she’s not researching and drafting the upcoming articles, you can find her in the open air exploring the outdoors with her dog.